oaviad/codelab/codelab.md

 * Android Device
 * Source Control Tool: GitExtensions/Sourcetree

-## What is the Espresso Framework?

-Positive
-: The Espresso testing framework provides a set of APIs to build UI tests to test user flows within an app.
-These APIs let you write automated UI tests that are concise and that run reliably.
-Espresso is well-suited for writing white box-style automated tests, where the test code utilizes implementation code details from the app under test.

-The main components of Espresso:
-* <strong>Espresso</strong>: Entry point to interactions with views (via onView() and onData()).
-Also exposes APIs that are not necessarily tied to any view, such as pressBack().
-* <strong>ViewMatchers</strong>:  allows you to find a view in the current view hierarchy.
-* <strong>ViewActions</strong>: allows you to perform actions on the views.
-* <strong>ViewAssertions</strong>: allows you to assert the view state.

-Positive
-: <strong>Tip</strong>: Download the [Espresso cheat sheet](https://developer.android.com/training/testing/espresso/cheat-sheet)

 ## App Overview

 In this codelab you will modify the [EspressoClub](https://github.com/oaviad/espressoClub) project.